Oil edges up after five days of losses ahead of U.S.-China trade pact

 Brent LCOc1 futures gained 29 cents, or 0.5%, to settle at $64.49 a barrel, while U.S. West Texas Intermediate (WTI) crude CLc1 ended 15 cents, or 0.3%, higher at $58.23.

 That put WTI front-month futures below the second month CLc1-CLc2 for the first time since Nov.
-19, which is known in the trading industry as contango.
+19, a situation traders call contango.

+Both benchmarks pared gains in post-settlement trading as data from the American Petroleum Institute (API), an industry group, indicated that U.S. crude stockpiles increased unexpectedly last week.

+API data indicated U.S. crude inventories rose by about 1.1 million barrels in the week to Jan.
+10. Analysts had expected a draw of 474,000 barrels.
+[API/S] The U.S. Energy Information Administration (EIA) is due to report official government inventory data on Wednesday morning.

-Analysts noted oil also found technical support after WTI fell to a five-week low of $57.72 before bouncing off the 200-day moving average.
+Analysts said oil found technical support after WTI fell to a five-week low of $57.72 before bouncing off the 200-day moving average.

 The expected signing of a Phase 1 U.S.-China trade agreement on Wednesday, marking a major step in ending a dispute that has cut global growth and dented demand for oil.